-- Represents real estate appraisers, paralegals, insurance brokers and brokerages, arborists, immigration consultants, health-care professionals, and various other professionals in professional liability claims alleging negligence in relation to services rendered and/or work performed
+- Represents real estate appraisers, paralegals, insurance agents, brokers, and brokerages, arborists, immigration consultants, health-care professionals, and various other professionals in professional liability claims alleging negligence in relation to services rendered and/or work performed.

 - “It’s Time for Appellate Courts to Weigh In on Honoraria for Representative Plaintiffs in Class Actions,” by Leigh Clark, Stieber Berlach Insights, 2022

 - “One Year Later: Looking Back at Louis v Poitras,” by Leigh Clark and Stephanie De Sousa, Ontario Bar Association and Stieber Berlach Insights, 2022

 - “The Contractual Duty of Good Faith: Judicial Crazy Glue?” by Leigh Clark, Ejona Xega, and Kurt Pereira, Stieber Berlach LLP Annual Client Webinar, 2021